Skip to Main Content

 Application and Admission Requirements

-How to Become a Registered Dietitian Nutritionist (RDN)
+The Five Steps to Becoming a Registered Dietitian Nutritionist (RDN)*

-*Note: Effective January 1, 2024, the Commission on Dietetic Registration (CDR) will require a minimum of a master’s degree to be eligible to take the credentialing exam to become a registered dietitian nutritionist (RDN).
-In order to be approved for registration examination eligibility with a bachelor’s degree, an individual must meet all eligibility requirements and be submitted into CDR's Registration Eligibility Processing System (REPS) before 12 midnight Central Time, December 31, 2023.
-For more information about this requirement visit CDR's website: https://www.cdrnet.org/graduatedegree.
-In addition, CDR requires that individuals complete coursework and supervised practice in program(s) accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
-Graduates who successfully complete the ACEND-accredited DPD program at Brookyln College are eligible to apply to an ACEND-accredited supervised practice program.
+* Effective January 1, 2024, the Commission on Dietetic Registration (CDR) will require a minimum of a master's degree to be eligible to take the credentialing exam to become a registered dietitian nutritionist (RDN).
+In order to be approved for registration examination eligibility with a bachelor's degree, an individual must meet all eligibility requirements and be submitted into CDR's Registration Eligibility Processing System (REPS) before midnight Central Time, December 31, 2023.
+For more information about this requirement visit the CDR website.
+In addition, CDR requires that individuals complete course work and supervised practice in program(s) accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+Graduates who successfully complete the ACEND-accredited DPD program at Brooklyn College are eligible to apply to an ACEND-accredited supervised practice program.

 Nutrition and Dietetic Internship (DI)